vrolnes/Xoii/README.md

 - Shows current location on the map
 - Multiple tab support
-- Zoomable ImageViewer (Click on image to open)
+- Zoomable ImageViewer (Click on document image to open)
+- Image picker (Pick Images from Camera or Gallery)

 ## Tech